You want smart political talk without the meltdowns?

 So I wasn't planning on going anyway.

-So at least They're just jealous of your good lux.
+They're just jealous of your good looks.

 Oh, yeah, yeah, yeah.

-Anyway, 800, 941 Sean.
+Anyway, 800-941 Sean.

 All right, Newt Gingrich is going to weigh on this in the bottom of this half hour.

-Then Congressman Jim Jordan, what is going on?
+Then, Congressman Jim Jordan, what is going on?

 We'll talk to Jim Jordan.